 This folding helps in cutting two of the same pieces at once.
 This fold can be used to cut front and back bodices if they are similar, pant legs and sleeves.
 The center fold line of the fabric will correspond to the center fold line of the pattern.

-Look out for pattern pieces that MUST be cut on FOLd.
-If it says cut on fold donnot cut along the folded edge.
-Keep the bodice pattern along the center fold line as the picture below for cutting the fabric
+Look out for pattern pieces that MUST be Cut on the Fold.
+If it says to cut on the fold, do not cut along the folded edge.
+Keep the bodice pattern along the center fold line as in the picture below for cutting the fabric.